WBurgess/dynamic-test-automation/README.md

 # Dynamic Test Automation
 The usual model for testing software is different variations of the same concept: test only what you need to.
 There is a cost to developing tests and this cost eats into developing the product.
-The goal of Dynamic Test Automation (DTA) is to take an old feature model and easily build out *every* possible permutation of tests for a given feature, without writing those tests "by hand".
+The goal of Dynamic Test Automation (DTA) is to build out *every* possible permutation of tests for a given feature, without writing those tests "by hand".

+**DTA requires jest or mocha to run**, which should be installed and configured in your repo before installing DTA.
+A full standalone version is in the works, but for now DTA just hooks up to the globally exposed hooks from either of those modules.

 ## The Feature Model
 For this kind of testing, we use a simple feature model defined by the following properties: